statmike/What-Is-SAS/README.md

   - [ ] add hyperlinks:
     - [ ] names of products
     - [ ] list of procs / actionsets / actions
-    - [ ] names of procs / actionsets / actions
+    - [X] names of procs / actionsets / actions
+    - [X] figure out escape characters: escaping & with &amp; in hyperlinks but dot.render strips this in href=, using import re to modify the .svg to re-escape &.
+Not beautifulsoup because it auto-escsapes on read with lxml... and resolves with xml
   - [ ] color coding
     - [ ] action/actionset/proc cas enabled = viya green
     - [ ] proc on 9.4 workspace only = sas blue